 Retirement and income security planning is the responsibility of the individual, not the government.
 Libertarians would phase out the current government-sponsored Social Security system and transition to a private voluntary system.
 The proper and most effective source of help for the poor is the voluntary efforts of private groups and individuals.
 We believe members of society will become even more charitable and civil society will be strengthened as government reduces its activity in this realm.
 We call for an end to all forms of involuntary welfare.

-You own yourself and the fruits of your labor and because we oppose the initiation of force, we hold that taxation is theft.
+You own yourself and your justly acquired property and because we oppose the initiation of force, we hold that taxation is theft.

 3.0 SECURING LIBERTY